25I-NBOMe

-Use
+Use and effects

-Recreational

 Although 25I-NBOMe was first described by 2000, it did not emerge as a common recreational drug until 2010, when it was first sold by vendors specializing in the supply of designer drugs.
 In a slang context, the name of the compound is often shortened to "25I" or is simply called "N-Bomb".
 According to a 2014 survey, 25I-NBOMe was the most frequently used of the NBOMe series.
 By 2013, case reports of 25I-NBOMe intoxication, with and without analytic confirmation of the drug in the body, were becoming increasingly common in the medical literature.

 25I-NBOMe is widely rumored to be orally inactive; however, apparent overdoses have occurred via oral administration.
 Common routes of administration include sublingual, buccal, and intranasal.
 For sublingual and buccal administration, 25I-NBOMe is often applied to sheets of blotter paper of which small portions (tabs) are held in the mouth to allow absorption through the oral mucosa.
 There are reports of intravenous injection of 25I-NBOMe solution and smoking the drug in powdered form.

 Due to its potency and much lower cost than so-called classical or traditional psychedelics, 25I-NBOMe blotters are frequently misrepresented as, or mistaken for LSD blotters.
 Even small quantities of 25I-NBOMe can produce a large number of blotters.
 Vendors would import 25I-NBOMe in bulk (e.g., 1 kg containers) and resell individual doses for a considerable profit.

-Dosage
+Dosing

 25I-NBOMe is potent, being active in sub-milligram doses.
 A common dose of the hydrochloride salt is 600–1,200 μg.
-The UK Advisory Council on the Misuse of Drugs states that a common dose is between 50 and 100 μg, although other sources indicate that these figures are incorrect; Erowid tentatively suggests that the threshold dosage for humans is 50–250 μg, with a light dose between 200–600 μg, a common dose at 500–800 μg, and a strong dose at 700–1500 μg.
+The UK Advisory Council on the Misuse of Drugs states that a common dose is between 50 and 100 μg, although other sources indicate that these figures are incorrect; Erowid tentatively suggests that the threshold dose for humans is 50–250 μg, with a light dose between 200–600 μg, a common dose at 500–800 μg, and a strong dose at 700–1500 μg.

 At this level of potency, it is not possible to accurately measure a single dose of 25I-NBOMe powder without an analytical balance, and attempting to do so may put the user at significant risk of overdose.
 There is a high risk of overdose due to the small margin between a high-dose and an over-dose, which is not a risk with the similar drug LSD.
-One study has shown that 25I-NBOMe blotters have 'hotspots' of the drug and the dosage is not evenly applied over the surface of the paper, which could lead to overdose.
+One study has shown that 25I-NBOMe blotters have 'hotspots' of the drug and the dose is not evenly applied over the surface of the paper, which could lead to overdose.